 <!-- having value 5 -->

-The above are colorized highlight the corresponding bits in the data below.
+The above are colorized to highlight the corresponding bits in the data below.
 The total length due to the alignment region appearing before element 'B' will be 8 bits.

 In a format where dfdl:bitOrder is 'mostSignificantBitFirst' the data can be visualized as: